Why does a dipole fed at its end work?

 Energy storage in the electric field at the left tip requires charge buildup.
 Building a charge requires current.
 The current is helpfully supplied by the series power source.

-The blunt answer to whether an additional counterpoise is required to energize a dipole from its end appears to be…
+The blunt answer to whether an additional counterpoise, as defined by the IEEE, is required to energize a dipole from its end appears to be…

 Maxwell’s displacement current explains how current does flow into the dead end.
 That’s not to say feeding a dipole at its end is necessarily easy, but given the results from LNR Precision and others, not impossible and demonstrably practical.